 Consider this incident dating back to the Cuban missile crisis.
 The US and former Soviet Union were a hair length away from nuclear war.
 On 27 October ’62, a Soviet Foxtrot class nuclear submarine B-59, got surrounded by a group of 11 U.S. destroyers and the aircraft carrier USS Randolph.
 Captain Valentin Grigorievitch Savitsky ordered the submarine’s nuclear-tipped missile to attack the US navy.
 Had this been the case, history would have recorded WW III.
 However, the story went in a different direction all because Vice Admiral Vasily Arkhipov took a systemic view of the consequences of that action and vetoed the call [the decision required unanimity between the top three officers].

+Systems thinking commenced in the 1930s when a group of biologists, psychologists and ecologists crafted an inter-disciplinary approach to viewing the world and since then the term has evolved considerably.
 When we say systems thinking, it’s crucial we understand what a system is.
-Systems science commenced in the 1950s when ‘system’ was referred to as a hard, quantitative object having components.
-Since then the term has evolved considerably and now refers to any organism, thing, phenomenon or idea so long as it can be broken down into distinct parts which are interrelated.
+A system now refers to any organism, thing, phenomenon or idea so long as its distinct parts are interrelated and the whole is greater than the sum of its parts.
 To make this clear, a collection like a box of tools does not constitute a system.

 Pic Credit: Introduction to Systems Thinking, Daniel H. Kim